aricneto/RISC-DCCCLXVII/README.md

 A RISC-V-like CPU designed in SystemVerilog for a Hardware Infrastructure class.

 ## Compiling and running
-In the `config` folder there are three scripts that can be used to automatically compile the files in a Linux environment:
-* `initsim.sh` will set the correct PATH for your directory, setup and launch ModelSim with all the right configs.
-* `comp_hdl.sh` will compile only the files in the `hdl` folder.
-* `comp_bench.sh` will compile all testbench files.

-Addidionaly, there are three `.do` files that can be used to compile and run the project in any operating system:
+In the `config` folder there are three `.do` files that can be used to compile and run the project in any operating system:
 * `initsim.do` will compile and run the simulation.
 * `compile.do` will compile all files.
 * `waves.do` will setup all the waves for the simulation.

+Addidionaly, if you're in a Linux system, `initsim.sh` will set the correct PATH for your directory, setup and launch ModelSim with all the right configs.

 There are two ways to use the included build scripts.